 Is there a minimum age that someone can volunteer?
 Can I bring my children?

-We have established a policy of limiting serve at Monday Night Hospitality to adults (college students serving with fellow students automatically qualify as adults) as defined by age 18 or older.
-Children are encouraged to help with their parents from 4 to 5:30 in the hall set up contact Hanne Favelukes in order to join us at that time.
-Exceptions are made during the Holiday meals for whole families of regular volunteers to join us in a joyous evening of recognizing the common humanity of all.
-High school students can also join us in the kitchen, contact Kathleen Taylor.
+We have established a policy of limiting service at Monday Night Hospitality to adults (college students serving with fellow students automatically qualify as adults) as defined by age 18 or older.
+Children are encouraged to help with their parents from 4 to 5:30 in the hall set up.
+Contact Hanne Favelukes in order to join us at that time.
+Exceptions are made during the holiday meals for whole families of regular volunteers to join us in a joyous evening of recognizing the common humanity of all.
+High school students can also join us in the kitchen.
+Contact Kathleen Taylor.
 Confirmation of service documents are provided upon request – for school, employment or any other requirement.

-Do you off any other ways of helping out MNH?
+Do you offer any other ways of helping out MNH?

 Can you bring a friend or family member?

-We love all the friends and family members that you have, but first send Nancy Yates an email to have each person sent a link to MNH Signup.com.
-They can sign-up for multiple duties that suit there capabilities and any experience they have!
+We love all the friends and family members that you have, but first send Nancy Yates an email to have each person be be sent a link to MNH Signup.com.
+They can signup for multiple duties that suit their capabilities and any experience they have!
 The experience can even be more rewarding when shared with friends or co-workers.
 Where possible we will assign you to work together.
 Frequently (with permission) pictures appear on Instagram or in our newsletter along with stories of families and work groups that join us.

 What should I wear?